clicon/clixon-controller-docs/restconf.rst

       </socket>
    </restconf>

-Alternatively, you may use `basic auth`
+Alternatively, you may use `basic auth`, but then you need to add support for authentication using the ``ca_auth`` plugin callback.

+For testing purposes, ``none`` can be used as auth-type.

 You should modify the configuration above to suit you needs, thereafter install it in the Clixon datastore using one of the methods